Frequently Asked Questions

 Q. What degree and certificate programs are offered?

-A. If you are qualified to enroll in college-level courses, the following programs will be offered: Biotechnology associate degree, Biotechnology certificate, Chemistry Lab Certificate, Lab Animal Care and Handling Certificate.
+A. If you are qualified to enroll in college-level courses, the following programs will be offered: Biotechnology associate degree, Biotechnology certificate, Lab Animal Science Certificate.

 Q. What career advancement courses will be offered?

 A. Students may enroll in BCCC non-credit courses including: Venipuncture and specimen collection techniques, Medical Terminology, Medical Billing and Coding, EKG technician, ICD-9 coding, CPT coding, Medicine aide theory, Certified Nursing Assistant theory, and anatomy and physiology.